mozman/ezdxf/docs/source/dxfinternals/acis.rst

 Represents a transformation matrix without the last column in terms of the usage in :class:`ezdxf.math.Matrix44`::

-    ... a b c d e f g h i j k l m no_rotate no_reflect no_shear

     a b c 0 = 1     0     0     0
     d e f 0 = 0     1     0     0
     g h i 0 = 0     0     1     0
-    j k l m = 388.5 388.5 388.5 1
+    j k l 1 = 388.5 388.5 388.5 1

-The `m` value is a 1, no idea if this value is the 4th homogeneous coordinate of the translation row or something else.
+The <?> value is a 1, no idea if this value is the 4th homogeneous coordinate of the translation row or something else.

 ... there is much TODO